Skip to Content

 First degree assault in Minnesota involves:

-- The assault cause or created a high degree of likelihood for great bodily harm including permanent disfigurement, death or impairment.
+1. The assault causes or creates a high degree of likelihood for great bodily harm, including permanent disfigurement, death, or impairment.

-According to Minnesota Statute 609.224, “serious bodily harm” is defined as an injury which causes substantial risk of death, or causes the disfigurement, loss, or loss of use of any bodily organ or member.
+According to Minnesota Statute 609.224, "serious bodily harm" is defined as an injury that causes substantial risk of death or causes the disfigurement, loss, or loss of use of any bodily organ or member.

 A conviction may be penalized by up to 20 years in prison and/or up to a $30,000 fine.
 Minnesota uses mandatory minimum sentencing for crimes of this type, and if the assault was of the second type (assault on a police officer or correctional officer) and you are convicted, the mandatory minimum sentence is 10 years.
 If you have no prior assault history, but your assault caused serious bodily harm, the mandatory minimum sentence is 74 months.